Take The First Step Now

 Therapy

 Evidence-based therapy is a foundational aspect of inpatient drug and alcohol addiction treatment.
-Usually, one-on-one cognitive-behavioral therapy is the most effective because it helps a person develop new thinking strategies for coping with challenging situations.
+One-on-one cognitive-behavioral therapy (CBT) is often the most effective.
+It helps a person learn new ways to think.
+This can help them cope with tough situations.

 Group Support

-At an inpatient rehab, you’ll have other residents and staff nearby offering support as you go through the treatment process.
-You’ll also probably attend group therapy sessions sometime during your stay.
+In an inpatient rehab, you will have other residents and staff close by.
+They will offer support as you go through treatment.
+You’ll also probably attend group therapy sessions, family therapy, and 12-step programs sometime during your stay.

 Residential Housing and Meals